 I have used a simple palette of materials to define the geometry of the design.
 Decking and a timber pergola create spaces for furniture.
 Cladding the boundaries with woven hazel panels is a simple way to update existing mismatched fences.
 To create the effect of an old pier rising out of the sea, I have used vertical reclaimed sleepers.

 To inhabit this design geometry with life, I have used a simple palette of undemanding plants.
 This design can be tailored to different self-build skills and resources.
-I have shown the central space as a low-growing wild flower lawn but it could also be a biodiverse water feature.
+I have shown the central space as a low-growing wildflower lawn from Wild Flower Lawns & Meadows but it could also be a biodiverse water feature.

 The design is punctuated by elements that are smooth and bleached, to evoke the feeling of stones and shells in an abstract way.
-These include a Beepost and a modular bird table (from greenandblue.co.uk), and a Luna concrete sphere light (from oneartisan.co.uk).
+These include a Beepost and a modular bird table from Green&Blue, and a Luna concrete sphere light from One Artisan.

 The aim of this design is to create a geometry that enhances and makes sense of the unusual existing shapes.
 This is a working garden, which blends the two themes of wildlife planting and food growing into one shared space.